 During the period covered by this strategy, the Irish Sports Council established twelve Local Sports Partnerships.

-In 2008 the Partnerships became a national network with 33 operational and covering every area of the country.
+2008 - the Partnerships became a national network with 33 operational and covering every area of the country.